 By 2021-22, NCCU will receive $21,611,020 in research and development sponsored program awards and licensing income, an increase of 10.2% ($2,000,294 additional over a base of $19,610,726).

 From North Carolina Central University: NCCU is committed to providing innovative research in the area of health disparities.
 The Biomedical / Biotechnology Research Institute (BBRI) and the Biomanufacturing Research Institute and Technology Enterprise (BRITE) lead the way in sponsored research at the university.
 Scientists affiliated with the institutes and faculty from STEM-related areas have earned research awards from the National Institutes of Health, National Institute on Minority Health and Health Disparities, the National Science Foundation, and other prestigious agencies.
 The university has expanded its research infrastructure to promote and accommodate an increase in the number of research proposals.
-To support faculty research productivity, NCCU provides mini-grants and innovation funds to motivate junior faculty to write more competitive grant proposals.
+To support faculty research productivity, NCCU provides mini-grants and innovation funds specifically targeted to motivate junior faculty to write more competitive grant proposals.
 During the 2018-2019 academic year, the university generated $33.1 million in grants and outside funding sources for research, the second-highest funding total in NCCU’s history, exceeding the goal by over $10 million.
 NCCU is also on track to exceed the goal for the 2020-21 cycle.
 Finally, workshops and seminars designed to introduce faculty to the common guidelines and procedures associated with federal funding agencies have contributed to an increase in the number of proposals being submitted by NCCU faculty.

 By fall 2021, NCCU will enroll 1,881 rural students, a 4.7% increase over 2016 levels (85 additional rural students over a base of 1,796).